mwdossantos/kb-86/docs/week-7-data-model-design-and-application-design copy.md

 * Sorgan
 * Tatooine

-Now that I have an understanding of the amount of planets it's time to work on the *meta* information for any given planet.
-As you can see I am going to keep it extremely abstract, so that it's reusable.
-I am going to write out a planet and name all of it's meta content:
+Now that I have an understanding of the vast amount of planets it's time to make a curated selection of my favorite ones and work on the *meta* information for the planets.
+I am going to keep it extremely abstract, so that it's reusable.
+As an example I am going to write out the details about a planet and name all of it's meta content:

 > *We're looking at the planet Lah'Mu.
 It sits in the Lah'Mu system in the Raioballo sector, located deep in the Outer Rim Territories.
 The planet to the Terrestrial class and has a diameter of 12,618 km.
 A single moon is also present.
 The atmosphere is breathable and it's terrain consists of black sand and beaches, fertile lowlands and mountains.
 On Lah'Mu, there are a couple of points of interest, namely Chief's fortress and the Erso homestead.
 There is no fauna and humans are the only species on this planet, migrating here.*

 In the above text, I have hidden a lot of *meta* information.
 It still lacks a general description and historic data about the planet, but I will be turning all that into a `JSON` object in the next section, Creating a Data Model.
+For now however, here's my curated list of favorite planets that I am going to include in the application:

+*

 ## Creating a Data Model
 Given I don't have too much experience yet with JSON I followed this small tutorial from [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).
 It helped me understand the basics about the JSON data format and how I can structure my own JSON files.